Neural-Systems-at-UIO/nutil/docs/introduction.rst

 Nutil simplifies the pre-and-post processing of images of histological sections from mouse and rat brain:

-- It is an integral part of the QuickNII - ilastik - Nutil (QUINT) workflow for regional quantification of features such as cells with the regions defined by a reference atlas.
+- It is an integral part of the QuickNII - ilastik - Nutil (QUINT) workflow.
+QUINT supports regional quantification of features such as cells with the regions defined by a reference atlas such as the Allen Mouse Brain Atlas or the Waxholm Space Atlas of the Sprague Dawley Rat.
 - It supports transformation, file format conversion and renaming of the huge histological images that are typical of microscopy.
 - It developed as a standalone application and requires no coding experience to execute.
-- The user specifies the input and output folders and the parameters for the operations in the Nutil graphical user interface.
-All functions operate in batch, and operate in parallel on multiple CPUs.

 .. note::
    **PLEASE visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about the QUINT workflow and to find tutorials, examples of use, and          software download information.**